 - Managing information

 The start of a product design project is marked by an initial idea or inspiration, often sourced from the Discover phase.

 The objective of the Discover stage is to act as a ‘phase of divergent thought’, where the product designers and other project team members keep their perspectives wide to allow for a broad range of ideas and influences.
 In this stage of the design process, the company is asking a question, posing a hypothesis or identifying a problem by analysing market data, trends and other information sources.

-In practice an element of discovery takes place throughout the design process, aimed at taking into account new information, user needs, competitive contexts or challenges that arise as the project progresses.
+In practice an element of discovery takes place throughout the product design process, aimed at taking into account new information, user needs, competitive contexts or challenges that arise as the project progresses.

 The second quarter of the double diamond model is the definition stage, in which interpretation and alignment of user needs to business objectives is achieved.
 Key activities during this phase are:-